lennysh/ansible-random/reconstruct_collection/README.md

 The script will exit with an error if:
 - Required dependencies (`jq` or `tar`) are not installed
+- The input parameter does not exist
 - The input parameter is not a valid directory or tar.gz file
 - The target directory is the script's own directory
 - `MANIFEST.json` is not found in the target location
-- The tar.gz file cannot be extracted or contains no directories
+- The tar.gz file cannot be extracted

 ## Notes

 - The script uses `set -e` to exit immediately on any error
 - All file operations are performed in the target directory
-- When extracting tar.gz files, the extraction directory is created next to the archive file
+- When extracting tar.gz files:
+  - The extraction directory is created next to the archive file
+  - The directory name is the tar.gz filename without the `.tar.gz` extension
+  - The `MANIFEST.json` file will be directly in the extracted directory (no subdirectory searching)
 - The script preserves the original tar.gz file (does not delete it)
+- The generated `galaxy.yml` includes helpful comments explaining each field